Congestion bounds via Laplacian eigenvalues and their application to tensor networks with arbitrary geometry: Introduction

 and prove several bounds on $\tw(L(G))$ depending on the degrees of the nodes in $G$.
 It is worth noting that (\ref{eq:intro-congestion-tw(L(G))}) was already known in the physics community as a restatement of the work of Markov and Shi~\cite{SimulatingQuantumComp-markov-shi-2008}, where they obtain a low-rank tensor network contraction procedure of $G$ from tree decompositions of $L(G)$.

 For a multigraph $G$ without self-loops, the Laplacian matrix is defined as $L_G=D_G-A_G$, where $D_G$ is the diagonal degree matrix and $A_G$ is the adjacency matrix.
-It is known that $L_G$ is positive semi-definite, has the smallest eigenvalue $\lambda_1(G)=0$, and its second smallest eigenvalue $\lambda_2(G)$ is known as the algebraic connectivity~\cite{AlgebraicConnectivity-fiedler-1973}.
-Its largest eigenvalue, $\lambda_n(G)$, is known to satisfy $\lambda_n(G)\le 2\Delta(G)$, where $\Delta(G)$ is the maximum degree of any node in $G$.
-The spectrum of $L_G$ plays an important role in determining the connectivity and clustering properties of $G$.
+It is known that $L_G$ is positive semi-definite, has eigenvalues $0=\lambda_1(G)\le \cdots\le \lambda_n(G)\le 2\Delta(G)$, where $\Delta(G)$ is the maximum degree of any node in $G$.
+The spectrum of $L_G$ plays an important role in determining the connectivity and clustering properties of $G$, and forms the basis of the highly practical spectral clustering algorithm~\cite{Isoperimetric-mohar-1989,SpectralClustering-ng-jordan-weiss-2001}.
 For more information on the graph Laplacian, the reader is referred to the survey article \cite{LaplacianSurvey-mohar-1991}.